suixinsuo/olympus-protocol/docs/GettingStarted.md

 ```

-`MAX_INVESTORS` is a public constant, solidity
+`MAX_INVESTORS` is a public constant variable, solidity
-creates automatically getters to the public function of the contract.
-The result is provided into javascript as `BigNumber` object, which is able to codify numbers much bigger than a number variable can store.
+automatically creates getters to the public variables of the contract.
+The result is provided in javascript as `BigNumber` object, which is able to encode numbers much bigger than a number variable can store.
 But in order to compare we put it back `.toNumber()`.

-Also realize that every time that we call a function in the fund we use the `await` key word. calling a function in the block chain is slow (in main net can take even minutes or hours).
-The result of the function will return a promise to be satisfy in the future.
+Also important to know is that every time that we call a function in the fund we use the `await` keyword.
+Calling a function in the blockchain is slow (in the main Ethereum network it can take even minutes or hours).
+The result of the function will return a promise to be satisfied in the future.
 Using the command `await` we communicate that the function shall wait until the result is confirmed.

-In the test "Shall be able to invest" lets renamed to "Shall be able to invest until maximum investors" and  add a
-check for the counter.
+Let's rename the test "Shall be able to invest" to "Shall be able to invest until maximum investors" and add a check for the currentNumberOfInvestors counter.

 ```javascript
     await fund.invest({ value: web3.toWei(1, "ether"), from: investorA });